 I remember when I first met my husband, how amazed I was at how organised he was and how structured his life is.
 There’d always been a part of me that really resisted things being too structured.
 I prided myself on being spontaneous, and felt that being overly structured would have a negative influence on the creative part of my person, even though all that spontaneity led to things getting a little chaotic at times.
 But after really getting to know my husband (who’s the kind of guy who’ll organize all the drawers and shelves when you leave the room for ten minutes), I realized that my preconceived ideas about spontaneity needed an overhaul.

 My husband’s a pretty creative guy who’s just as comfortable creating songs on the guitar and writing stories for the kids as he is with all his ‘time saving systems’.
 When we got married, I just started following his lead in this area, and my life started becoming more organised.
 One of the things I really liked about it all was that being organised actually frees up a LOT of time.
 When you aren’t constantly looking for some ‘thing’, because that ‘thing’ now has a place and it’s always put back there after it’s done being used, it really does save a ton of time in the long run.

-There’s this great video about self-improvement my husband showed me a few years ago.
-It’s by Canadian Astronaut Chris Hadfield, and it really has a lot of great advice about taking daily little steps towards creating a better life for yourself and becoming a better you.
+There’s this great video about self-improvement my husband showed me a few years ago by Canadian Astronaut Chris Hadfield.
+It has lots of great advice about taking daily little steps towards creating a better life and becoming a better you.
 So for me it could be deciding to spend a few more minutes in prayer each day, deciding to smile a little more, making healthy food choices, or putting on my running shoes and running harder than I did last week.